Robust Monotone Submodular Function Maximization: Main Results

 { }

 The algorithm is asymptotically 0.5547-approximate (as an example, guarantee $>0.5$ for $k\geq50$) and note that it's minimizer oblivious and only uses greedy as subroutine, which makes it fast and easy to implement (recall that greedy can be replaced by thresholding).
+The analysis is presented in Appendix \ref{app3}.